scott-anderson-wc/cs210pub/lectures/L26/accessibility.md

 $("#span1").click( function() { changeColor(this); })
 ```

-But the button can be used with the mouse, and the span can't.
+But the *button* can be used with the mouse, and the span *can't*.
+So the
+button is more *accessible*

 ## ARIA